asmadaha/cmt-project/README.md

 ### Dependencies

+* GCC
+* MATLAB (available on the SIE Ubuntu Linux VDI)

-The project was developed and testeed on macOS, but is designed to run on the SIE Ubuntu Linux VDI.
+The project was developed on macOS and fully tested on the SIE Ubuntu Linux VDI.

 ### Build

-To ensure reproducible results, the C simulation used a fixed random seed.
+The entire project, including compilation, simulation, data generation, and figure creation, can be reproduced from a single terminal command.

+From the project root directory: bash run.sh

+This automatically:
+* Compiles the C simulation,
+* Runs the simulation for all noise levels,
+* Generates all CSV data files,
+* Executes MATLAB in non-interactive mode,
-Running the commands below will regenerate exactly the same CSV files and figures used in the final report.
+* Produces all figures used in the report.

-The project was developed on macOS and is fully compatible with the SIE Linux VDI.

-From the project root directory, compile the C simulation.

-gcc -O3 -std=c11 src/c/pd_simulation.c -o bin/pd_simulation

-This creates the executable in "bin/".
+A fixed random seed is used to ensure exact reproducibility of results.

 ### Execute

-From the project root still, run the C simulations:

-./bin/pd_simulation 0.00 data/pnoise_0.00.csv
-./bin/pd_simulation 0.01 data/pnoise_0.01.csv
-./bin/pd_simulation 0.02 data/pnoise_0.02.csv
-./bin/pd_simulation 0.05 data/pnoise_0.05.csv
-./bin/pd_simulation 0.10 data/pnoise_0.10.csv

-Then run MATLAB analysis:

-addpath("src/matlab")
-analyze_results

 This command generates the figures used in the report, which are located in "results/figures/".

 ## Contributors

-Asma Daha — project design, C implementation, MATLAB analysis, visualization and report writing.
+Asma Daha : project design, C implementation, MATLAB analysis, visualization and report writing.

 ## Acknowledgments